-- (a) Practices that seek, consider, or use criminal history information may be a discriminatory practice if they violate Government Code section 12955.8(a) and any implementing regulations by intentionally discriminating on the basis of membership in a protected class.
-This includes cases where selective use of the information is demonstrated to be a pretext for unequal treatment of individuals who are members of a protected class. - (1) For example, the fact that a respondent has acted upon criminal history information differently for a member of a protected class than the respondent has acted upon comparable information for another individual may demonstrate pretext. - (2) Pretext also may be shown where evidence establishes that the respondent did not actually know of the individual's criminal history information at the time of the alleged discrimination.
+(a) Practices that seek, consider, or use criminal history information may be a discriminatory practice if they violate Government Code section 12955.8(a) and any implementing regulations by intentionally discriminating on the basis of membership in a protected class.
+This includes cases where selective use of the information is demonstrated to be a pretext for unequal treatment of individuals who are members of a protected class.

+(1) For example, the fact that a respondent has acted upon comparable criminal history information, or comparable criminal history and mitigating circumstances information, differently for a member of a protected class than the respondent has acted upon comparable such information for another individual who is not a member of a protected class may demonstrate pretext.
+Respondent's consideration of any mitigating circumstances shall be among the factors considered in determining whether the use of criminal history information is pretextual.